cbrown11/PlatformContactExample/README.md

 Documentation on GraphQL: https://graphql.org/learn/

-[An Architecture overview can be found here](https://github.com/cbrown11/PlatformContactExample/blob/master/PlatformExample.pdf) (grey means its not been implemented).
+[An architecture overview can be found here](https://github.com/cbrown11/PlatformContactExample/blob/master/PlatformExample.pdf) (grey means its not been implemented).

 # Platform Services and UI